 Empty two liter soda bottles are already made from food grade plastic and feature an airtight seal when the cap is properly closed.
 The durable plastic won't puncture easily, which makes it ideal for storage if you've had trouble with mice sneaking in and chewing through bags for a late night snack.
 As an added bonus, the bottles stack easily, which makes tucking them away somewhere a snap.

 The last two things every emergency kit should include are plain white vinegar and hydrogen peroxide.
 In the aftermath of a serious flood, tornado, or earthquake, one may find that utilities will take some time to get running again.
 Without running water for sanitation, preparing food can bring with it a small measure of dread.
 With these two inexpensive liquids, however, you can clean a countertop far better than with an expensive detergent.
 According to Susan Sumner, a food scientist at Virginia Polytechnic Institute and State University, a spray of each will wipe out nearly all salmonella, shigella, or E.coli bacteria on even heavily contaminated food surfaces.
 In truth, the combination is so cheap that it's probably better to switch to it on a daily basis.
-Just be sure not to mix the two together in large quantities, as the resulting mixture actually kills fewer germs.
+Just be sure not to mix the two together, as the resulting mixture actually kills fewer germs.

 There's no way to be 100% ready for an emergency, but don't be fooled that spending more makes you more ready.
 Thinking smart will!